optuna/optunahub-web/content/static/anonymous_analytics.md

 - The version of the OptunaHub.
 - The name of the used package in the OptunaHub.
 - The git hash of the used package in the OptunaHub Registry, if the package is from the OptunaHub Registry.
-- The region of the user.
-This is automatically detected by Google Analytics.

 ### How is the data used?